SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 When creating a service you can give read-write or read-only access to an LDAP group using the command line parameters 'ldapGroupAdminReadWrite' and 'ldapGroupAdminReadOnly'.

-Here is an example, creating a service called "test" with a shared VMR.
+Here is an example, creating a service called `test` with a shared VMR.

 ```
     cf create-service solace-messaging shared test -c "{\"ldapGroupAdminReadWrite\": \"cn=finance,ou=groups,dc=example,dc=com\"}"